coachshea/neo-pipe/readme.md

 Introduction
 ============

-The purpose of this plugin is to allow the user to send text through an external command and display the output in a scratch buffer.
-Mappings are defined which can take an operator, work on a visual selection, or work on a line.
-This allows you to work in an ordinary vim buffer and use it as a repl, make changes to a database, etc.
+NeoPipe allows users to send text through an external command and display the output in the output buffer.
+The ':NeoPipe' command takes a range of text (the enter file by default) and pipes it through a user-defined command.
+NeoPipe defines mappings which can take an operator, work on a visual selection, or work on a line.
+This allows users to work in an ordinary vim buffer and use it as a repl, make changes to a database, etc.

 Dependencies
 ============

 NeoPipe has no dependencies, but can work with tpope's [projectionist] plugin.
 If you are not familiar with [projectionist], I strongly encourage you to check it out.
 It excels at project-level configuration.

 NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and all of the related plugins.

 Setup
 =====

 Neopipe allows users to interact with their commands in one of three ways.
-First, users can define a long running command through which all subsqquent text will be piped (defined as [npipe_start]).
+First, users can define a long running command through which all subsequent text will be piped (defined as [npipe_start]).
 This can be as simple as opening a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
 Behind the scenes, this uses Neovim's jobstart function.

-The second option available to NeoPipe users is to define a command that will take the text as stdin and which rights it's output to stdout.
+The second option available to NeoPipe users is to define a command that will takes each batch of text through it's stdin and which rights it's output to stdout.
 In this case, the system command is used on each invocation of NeoPipe.

-The third options is to simply echo the selected lines in the scratch buffer.
+The third options is to simply echo the selected lines in the output buffer.
-This feature could come in handy if a user was testing a userdefined motion or text object and wanted to make sure that they correct text was being selected.
+This feature could come in handy if a user was testing a user-defined motion or text object and wanted to make sure that they correct text was being selected.

-Whichever method the user chooses, the output of the command will be sent to a scratch buffer.
+Whichever method the user chooses, the output of the command will be sent to the output buffer.
+User posses the ability to define the filetype, split, height/width, etc. of the output buffer.

-All variables can be set at the buffer, projection (see [projectionist] by Tim Pope and the [projections] section of this document), or global level.
-NeoPipe will search for the variables in that order and apply the first one that it finds.
-The examples that follow demonstrate setting each variable at the buffer and global level.
-For examples of setting variables in projections, see the [projections] section of this document.
-The following are the available variables that collectively determine the behavior of NeoPipe.
+Users have the ability to set options at the buffer, projection (see [projectionist] by Tim Pope and the [projections] section of this document), or global level.
+NeoPipe will search for the options in that order and apply the first one that it finds.
+The examples that follow demonstrate setting each option at the buffer and global level.
+For examples of setting options in projections, see the [projections] section of this document.
+The following are the available options that collectively determine the behavior of NeoPipe.
+Technically, user do not need to set any of these options, but if none are set, text will simply be echoed to the output buffer that will be opened in a vertical split (evenly split) buffer with no filetype.

 npipe\_type
 -----------

-NeoPipe's most fundamental command.
-This variable tells NeoPipe if the command is to be run once and all subsequent text will be piped through it's output or if each invocation of NeoPipe will send the selected text through the command.
+NeoPipe's most fundamental option.
+This options tells NeoPipe if the command is to be run once and all subsequent text will be piped through it's output or if each invocation of NeoPipe will send the selected text through the command.
 For example